Why Does My Stomach Hurt When I Wake Up?

 Always see your doctor if your pain is persistent or severe, unexplained or not impacted by diet, or if you have been injured or are pregnant.

-Try Over the Counter Treatments
+Try Over-the-Counter Treatments

-Occasional constipation can be relieved with a mild laxative or stool softener — or you can load up on fiber, water, and magnesium.
 To reduce pain immediately, you can take an acetaminophen like Tylenol but stay away from NSAIDs like Ibuprofen as they can further irritate your stomach.

 Make Lifestyle Changes

-If you are eating any of the most commonly-triggering foods for those with allergies (peanuts, soy, eggs, dairy, wheat, shellfish, tree nuts, or fish), you might try eliminating one of these groups at a time to see if that helps.
+If you are eating any of the most commonly triggering foods for those with allergies (peanuts, soy, eggs, dairy, wheat, shellfish, tree nuts, or fish), you might try eliminating one of these groups at a time to see if that helps.

 Read about our best mattresses for side sleepers here.